EmilStenstrom/django-components/README.md

 ## Component context and scope

-By default, components are ISOLATED and CANNOT access context variables from the parent template.
-This is useful if you want to make sure that components don't accidentally access the outer context.
+By default, context variables are passed down the template as in regular Django - deeper scopes can access the variables from the outer scopes.
+So if you have several nested forloops, then inside the deep-most loop you can access variables defined by all previous loops.

+With this in mind, the `{% component %}` tag behaves similarly to `{% include %}` tag - inside the component tag, you can access all variables that were defined outside of it.

-You can set the [context_behavior](#context-behavior) option to `"django"`, to make components behave just like templates that are included with the `{% include %}` tag.
-Just like with `{% include %}`, if you don't want a specific component template to have access to the parent context, add `only` to the end of the `{% component %}` tag:
+And just like with `{% include %}`, if you don't want a specific component template to have access to the parent context, add `only` to the end of the `{% component %}` tag:

 ```htmldjango
 {% component "calendar" date="2015-06-19" only %}{% endcomponent %}